 Mindfulness involves training your attention and attitude to focus on the present moment rather than worrying about the future or dwelling on the past.
 It helps you focus more on study or work, and develop an attitude of friendliness towards yourself (rather than criticism or judgement).

 We experience mindfulness in our day-to-day lives, but it can also be strengthened through training.
 Research shows that consistent practice of mindfulness enhances the executive function networks of the brain (such as the prefrontal cortex and hippocampus) that are essential in our academic and professional lives.
 It can help boost your memory and your ability to stay focused, learn, problem-solve, communicate and manage stress.
 For more information, see what is mindfulness? (pdf, 0.95 mb).

 Benefits of mindfulness

-- Reduce stress, anxiety and depressive symptoms
+- reduced stress, anxiety and depressive symptoms

-- Increase resilience and peace of mind
+- increased resilience and peace of mind

-- Improve study and work performance
+- boosts to study and work performance

 - improved creativity, mental flexibility and problem-solving ability